jspedrovicente/to-do-list-react/README.md

 # Movies-Flix

-This project grabs movies that are currently now playing on theater and allows users to like/dislike, watch trailers and read information about the movie.
 This project allows you to create an account on my firebase server, then allows you to create tasks ordered by most recent and either complete it or delete it!
 It is completely linked to your account.